weaviate/weaviate-io/developers/weaviate/current/tutorials/write-great-bug-reports.md

   client's language however, it may be an indciation that the error occurred in the client.
-- If you are using any other tools from the Weaviate eco-system, for example the `weaviate-helm` repositiory to run on Kubernetes, there is also a chance that something goes wrong there.
+- If you are using any other tools from the Weaviate eco-system, for example the `weaviate-helm` repository to run on Kubernetes, there is also a chance that something goes wrong there.
 If you think that the bug might be specific to the runtime and its manifests, it might make sense to also try the setup on a different runtime.
 Please indicate what you have already tried.